MrClock8163/ToolDocumentation/docs/source/formats/libraryXML.rst

 Color item
 ----------

-A color is defined by a node called `color`.
+A color is defined by a node called :code:`color`.

 Required children: